talwrii/ffmpeg-cookbook/README.md

 ffplay -f lavfi -i  "aevalsrc=exprs=0.2 * gte(sin(128 * t * 2 * PI)\,0), bandpass=frequency=250, asendcmd=commmands='2 bandpass frequency 100'"
 ```

-This is similar to the [previous example](#command-example) but for an audio filter.
+This example is similar to the [previous one](#command-example) but for an audio filter rather than a video filter.

-Here we create a square wave because it [has a lot of overtones (wiki)](https://en.wikipedia.org/wiki/Subtractive_synthesis), using the aevalsrc filter that allows one to specific a formula, that we send through a bandpass filter.
-This is then sent into asendcmd which has a command to change the frequency of the bandpass signal at two seconds.
+We create a square wave because these [has a lot of overtones (wiki)](https://en.wikipedia.org/wiki/Subtractive_synthesis), using the [aevalsrc filter (example)](#aevalsrc) with [an expression](#expression) that allows one to specific a formula, that we send through a bandpass filter.
+This wave is then sent into asendcmd which has a command to change the frequency of the bandpass signal after two seconds.

-Unfortunately, ffmpeg requires you to use a difference filter for sending commands to audio filters, [asendcmd(doc)](https://ffmpeg.org/ffmpeg-filters.html#sendcmd_002c-asendcmd).
-This example [creates a square wave](#aevalsrc) using an [expression](#expression)
+Unfortunately, FFmpeg requires you to use a different filter for sending commands to audio filters thsn video filters, [asendcmd(doc)](https://ffmpeg.org/ffmpeg-filters.html#sendcmd_002c-asendcmd).

 > **See also**: [Audio engineering](#audio)
 <a name="devices"> </a>
 ## List available devices